owaspcornucopia/llm-companion-game-master-guide/README.md

 Before playing, remove the Cornucopia suit and use the LLM suit as the Trump.
 Also remove the two Jokers.
-Use both the OWASP Cornucopia Website App Edition and the LLM suit from the Companion Edition
+Use both the OWASP Cornucopia Website App Edition and the LLM suit from the Companion Edition Both can be acquired physically by buying the [OWASP Cornucopia 25th Anniversary edition at CyberSec Games](https://cybersecgames.com/products/owasp-cornucopia-web-app-with-companion-edition).
+You can also set up a game session online at [copi.owasp.org](https://copi.owasp.org)

 ### AI Anti-Fraud 3.0 Scenario - Mobile